-The University places priority on a student-athlete's health over other considerations.14 The personal and academic well-being of every student-athlete is the primary concern of the University and the Athletic Board.
-Health-related policies, procedures and protocols, including those related to student-athlete concussions,15 will be followed.
+The University places priority on a student-athlete's health over other considerations.
+The personal and academic well-being of every student-athlete is the primary concern of the University and the Athletic Board.
+Health-related policies, procedures and protocols, including those related to student-athlete concussions, will be followed.

 Medical Services to student-athletes at the University are offered in a medical model of care under which the diagnosis and treatment of student-athletes is the ultimate responsibility of the physicians employed by the University of Wisconsin School of Medicine and Public Health, administratively managed by its Division of Sports Medicine in the Department of Orthopedics and Rehabilitation.
 The Athletic Department's licensed athletic trainers practice under the supervision of these physicians and the Assistant Athletic Director for Sports Medicine.
 Each Head Team Physician is appointed by the Chair of the Department of Orthopedics and Rehabilitation.
 The Head Team Physician and the Assistant Athletic Director for Sports Medicine assume joint responsibility for quality assurance and the monitoring of student-athlete care on an ongoing basis.
-A Medical Advisory Committee reviews and advises policies and procedures related to the delivery of medical services to student-athletes.
-The committee consists of the Chair of the Division of Sports Medicine, the Head Team Physician, Athletic Department administrators, a representative from UW Hospital and Clinics and two members of the Athletic Board.
+The Head Team Physician, Assistant Athletic Director for Sports Medicine and the Senior Associate Athletic Director for Student Services meet monthly to review and address the delivery of student-athlete medical care.
+Sports Medicine policies and procedures are reviewed annually in May at a joint meeting between members of the Division of Sports Medicine and members of the Athletic Department's Sports Medicine staff.
+The Assistant Athletic Director for Sports Medicine provides updates at each of the Athletic Board's Equity, Diversity and Student Welfare Committee meetings.

-The final decision regarding student-athlete participation, in practice or competition, resides with the medical and athletic training staff.16 In order to ensure that medical and athletic training staff are able to exercise their best professional judgment in caring for student-athletes, coaches shall not have direct responsibility for, or exercise undue or improper influence over, the hiring or supervision of any member of the medical or athletic training staff who works with the coach's own team.
+The final decision regarding student-athlete participation, in practice or competition, resides with the medical and athletic training staff.
+In order to ensure that medical and athletic training staff are able to exercise their best professional judgment in caring for student-athletes, coaches shall not have direct responsibility for, or exercise undue or improper influence over, the hiring or supervision of any member of the medical or athletic training staff who works with the coach's own team.
 Further, coaches shall not attempt to influence inappropriately any member of the medical or athletic training staff regarding the medical treatment of a student athlete.